 So, you’ve flown into Cape Town International Airport.
 You’ve just arrived at one of Africa’s premier tourist destinations: the ‘Mother City’.
 Regardless of whether you only have a day to spare on your business trip, or, before heading up the gorgeous Garden Route, there is still plenty to see in Cape Town.

 The first thing you’ll need to do is hire a rental car.
 Cape Town is a city that is best travelled by road.
 With scenic drives like Old Boyes Drive and the famous Chapmans Peak Drive, there is no better way to appreciate your journey than in a safe and comfortable vehicle.
-An excellent rental car option is Rent a Cheapie.
-This company can collect you directly from the airport and drop you off again.
-It is a superb option for tourists and visitors looking for a simple and inexpensive rental option.
+Rentacheapie can collect you directly from the airport and drop you off again; it is a superb option for tourists and visitors looking for a simple and inexpensive rental option.

 Having rented a car, begin your day with a trip up the iconic Table Mountain.
 Don’t worry if you are not a hiker, the Table Mountain Cable Car will have you up in minutes.
 The Cable Car begins at the foot of Tafelberg road and rotates on the way up, providing you with 360-degree views encompassing both the city and the mountain.
 Be sure to check whether the cable car is open first – it is subject to the weather conditions.
 At the top, experience beautiful panoramic views of the city.